Raman15Scratch/HackOS-Firmware-Xplorer/README.md

 # HackOS Firmware Xplorer
 WARNING!
 You need JDK 8u111 to run this.
-Btw upcoming android and web version is coming soon.
+The web version is released!
+Press the GitHub pages link under the description.
+Android version coming soon!
+Probably August 10 or 11

 # Disclaimer
 If you misunderstood, this tool is not for hacking, I do not support and I do not endorse hacking.
 The reason it's called HackOS is for it to sound cool.